Onkar-2803/Text-to-SQL/README.md

 Methodology:
 An overview of my approach is, I convert the natural language into SQL queries and then execute those queries with the help of sqlite3 in python.
+Have used the happytransformer library acts as a wrapper to ease the implementation of text-generation models like T5, BART.

 Models:
 - I have used a pre-trained t5 model for the task.